mackelab/sbi_joss/paper.md

 In addition to the full-featured interface, `sbi` provides also a _simple_ interface which consists of a single function call with reasonable defaults.
 This allows new users to get familiarized with simulation-based inference and obtain quick results without having to define custom networks or tune hyperparameters.

 With `sbi`, we aim to support scientific discovery by making Bayesian inference applicable to the widest class of models (simulators without a likelihood), and practical for complex problems (via neural inference).
-We have designed an open architecture and adopted community development practices in order to invite other machine-learning researchers to join us up in this long-term vision.
+We have designed an open architecture and adopted community-oriented development practices in order to invite other machine-learning researchers to join us in this long-term vision.

 # Acknowledgements

-This work has been supported by the German Federal Ministry of Education and Research (BMBF, project `ADIMEM', FKZ 01IS18052 A-D), the German Research Foundation (DFG) through  SFB 1089 `Synaptic Microcircuits', SPP 2041 `Computational Connectomics' and Germany’s Excellence Strategy – EXC-Number 2064/1 – Project number 390727645.
+This work has been supported by the German Federal Ministry of Education and Research (BMBF, project \`ADIMEM', FKZ 01IS18052 A-D), the German Research Foundation (DFG) through  SFB 1089 \`Synaptic Microcircuits', SPP 2041 `Computational Connectomics' and Germany’s Excellence Strategy – EXC-Number 2064/1 – Project number 390727645.

 Conor Durkan was supported by the EPSRC Centre for Doctoral Training in Data Science, funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016427/1) and the University of Edinburgh.